hypo69/hypo/docs/gemini/out/en/explainer/src/suppliers/ivory/__morlevi__.md

 **Relationships with other project components:**

-The code interacts with `src.suppliers.Product`, `src.settings`, and `settings` modules, demonstrating a clear modular structure for handling supplier data and global configurations.
+The code interacts with `src.suppliers.Product`, `src.settings`, and `settings` modules, demonStarting a clear modular structure for handling supplier data and global configurations.
 The use of `StringFormatter` within `src.settings` suggests other related functions to handle text formatting for product listings.
 This modular design is crucial for maintainability and scalability.

 ```